yiisoft/var-dumper/README.md

 In the above `export()` will give you nicely formatted code.
 You can remove formatting by passing `false` as an argument.

+## Limitations

+Variables that are anonymous classes or contains anonymous classes doesn't supported.

 ### Unit testing

 The package is tested with [PHPUnit](https://phpunit.de/).
 To run tests: